aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/043_prepare_the_env_deploy_project.md

     {{< admonition type=tip title="Check Contents" open=true >}}

-You should now have two variables in the 'yourpersonalgroup/world-greetings-env-1' project that contains PROJECT_COMMIT_TOKEN and PROJECT_COMMIT_USER.
+Among the existing variables in the 'yourpersonalgroup/world-greetings-env-1' project, you should have the two new variables PROJECT_COMMIT_TOKEN and PROJECT_COMMIT_USER.

 These permissions are least privilege, in part, because the CI/CD Variables are only published at the project level.
     {{< /admonition >}}